 Soul Sister is by Sandro Sun, and was the one and only horse Verity bred by her part owned stallion.
 Soul Sister was well placed in every County Show she entered, even going Champion as a yearling at a local level show.
 Under saddle, Soul Sister has been a fantastic eager and giving ride.
 Her first outdoor dressage tests were representing Cornwall at the BD Inter County Challenge teams, with Verity, where she went Champion, winning the overall Prelim section.
 Then only a few weeks later, she achieved a convincing 2nd place at Devon County Show in the Novice Riding Horse class – the youngest in the class by 2 years!

 Silverline Lightning, or Light as he is known to his friends, is a 154cm Piebald gelding and is used in the riding school.
 Verity did not expect to be purchasing such a genius in a horse’s body!
 He learnt all the moves up to BD Medium level within 12 months – having not been able to canter united on his arrival.
 In 2017 he partnered Cathy Craddock to become part of the BRC National Quadrille Championship winning team, for Cornwall Trec Riding Club.
 He has now competed at Medium level – winning and qualifying for the BRC Dressage to Music National Championships in October 2018.
-He is available for riding lessons for riders, from novice and nervous, through to advanced.
-Light is so kind and patient he has even taken a disabled rider and riders prone to panic attacks.
+At the end of 2021 Lightning retired from action duty and is now full time living with his bestie Cathy Craddock.

 Ronnie Cob was our riding school cob for 10 years, but sadly due to a field injury she had to retire.
 As the injury did not fully heal she was sadly put to sleep in 2016.
 Ronnie went to Olympia on two occasions as part of the BRC Quadrille National Championships, representing the Cornwall Trec Quadrille Team and she helped many a rider gain their confidence.
 All the team at Rosevidney will always be grateful for her service and she will never be forgotten.